viettask/FTRChallenge_newUI/README.md

 2. Instruction and explanation how the program works: https://github.com/viettask/FTRchallenge/blob/master/README.md
 3. webpage deployment by using Github hosting: https://viettask.github.io/FTRchallenge/

 Now back to layout of version 2, there are many features applied to make this program improved about the aspect of UI & UX design.
+Because the logic still keep same, so there is no explanation about logic, only about User Interface:
-1. All the input field required and buttons have already moved left as controller.
-And applying "SeaGreen" color for all buttons, this color matchs with while background and makes all buttons outstanding.
+1. All the input field required and buttons have already moved left as the areas for controller.
+This can be changed by using updating at every React files , according components that built.
+2. And applying "SeaGreen" color for all buttons, this color matchs with white background and makes all buttons outstanding.
+3. When buttons being hover, they will automatically changed the background and text colors.
+4. Even, the disable state of button will make button different.
+Therefore, users can understand 3 states for each button.
+5. Here, the prompt , message or alert message for each field input is placed under.
+And they are separate into 'warning'-red color or 'welcome'-green color class in CSS.
+6. The content has changed with the INPUT & OUTPUT labels that make users easier to understand what going on.